Ohio Juvenile Hit-and-Run (Hit-Skip) Cases Explained: Protecting Your Child’s Future

 Take the First Step Toward Protecting Your Child’s Future

-A juvenile hit and run charge in Ohio does not have to define your child’s future.
+A juvenile hit-and-run charge in Ohio does not have to define your child’s future.
 With the right defense, it is possible to protect their record and keep doors open for education, employment, and personal growth.
 At Patrick M. Farrell Co.
 L.P.A., our Cleveland criminal defense attorneys represent families across Cuyahoga County, Akron, Lakewood, Parma, Euclid, and all of Northeast Ohio.
 We know the juvenile court system and how to fight back against aggressive prosecutors.
 Our goal is to secure the best possible outcome so your child can move forward without the weight of a permanent record.
 If your child has been arrested in Cleveland, Lakewood, or anywhere in Northeast Ohio, do not wait.
 Call or text Patrick M. Farrell Co.
 L.P.A. at (216) 661-5050 or request a free consultation.
 We are ready to stand by your side and fight for your family’s future.

 Why Choose Patrick M. Farrell Co.
 L.P.A.?